 Thajiwas Glacier Trek Time

 The total time to complete the trek is about 90 minutes to 2 hours one way, depending on how fit you are and how fast you can walk.
-We completed it in about 2 hours minutes with a moderate enough pace and several photography breaks.
+We completed it in about 2 hours and 15 minutes with a moderate enough pace and several photography breaks.
 We also had to stop at several places because it started to rain on the way.

 It will take you another 90 minutes to get back and then you will also spend some time at the viewpoints.
 Overall, the entire trek will take you about 4-5 hours.